Creating a Yes Space: A Screen-Free Solution for Independent Play

 It sounds like a cute game.
 And in fact it might have been, had he and his toddler brother not eaten the skin off the apples and tried to use our two black and white cats as the bowling pins.

 Those little guys are big now, and thankfully very self-sufficient these days.
-But as summer rolls in and many parents try to work remotely without full-time camps or sitters, it’s easy to connect with the overwhelm I felt back then.
+But as summer rolls in and many parents try to work from home without full-time camps or sitters, it’s easy to connect with the overwhelm I felt back then.

 Creating a Yes Space for Your Child